Back

 • Food environment: Daily temptations sabotage good intentions if the environment isn't adapted.

-• Lack of social support: A patient surrounded by people who don't support their dietary change is 3× less likely to succeed.
+• Lack of social support: A patient surrounded by people who don't support their dietary change will face more difficulty maintaining their efforts.

 • Plan rigidity: A meal plan perceived as a constraint generates resistance.
 One perceived as a flexible framework fosters autonomy.